 #8| Classroom Supplies

-You know all those awesome supplies you purchased during the back-to-school sales ,it’s time to make sure that they are shown some love throughout the year.
-Begin by showing students where the supplies can be found, and how they can borrow them from the teacher.
+You know all those awesome supplies you purchased during the back-to-school sales, it’s time to make sure that they are shown some love throughout the year.
+Begin by showing students where the supplies can be found and how they can borrow them from the teacher.
 Are your supplies a free-for-all or do they need to be checked out?
-Make sure all of these questions plus the other ones on the classroom procedure checklist are answered during your classroom procedures talk at the beginning of the year.
+Make sure all of these questions, plus the other ones on the classroom procedure checklist, are answered during your classroom procedures talk at the beginning of the year.

 Yay!
 Lunch!
-Students will be excited for spending a little quality time chowing down with their friends, but how will they know who they will sit by or how they will know what their choices are?
+Students will be excited about spending a little quality time chowing down with their friends, but how will they know who they will sit by or how they will know what their choices are?
 Take the time to make sure students are never wondering where they can find their food or what to do if they bring their own lunches.
-Consider taking a trip to the cafeteria and give students some time to pick out where they will sit.
+Consider taking a trip to the cafeteria and giving students some time to pick out where they will sit.
 Maybe find a way to play a game in the space to help students feel more comfortable with their options.

-Unfortunately, our students will not make it to class everyday, but we don’t want them to be concerned about missing or be a distraction when they get back.
+Unfortunately, our students will not make it to class every day, but we don’t want them to be concerned about missing out or be a distraction when they get back.
 How can you help make their transition back after an absence smooth?
 One of the best things to come out of the 2020-2021 school year is that our students’ options when they miss school may have changed.
 Now, some students will have the opportunity to participate in class via Zoom or stream a class lesson at home.
 These first couple weeks of school are a great time to have all of the ‘what if’ conversations surrounding absences and attendance.

 Technology has never been more prominent in classrooms, and that makes this next conversation really important.
 Students will need some firm guidance and rules relating to classroom technology.
 Make sure to spend time on all the different types of technology available to your students, and if your students are allowed to take tech home, you’ll want to go through expectations for in-class technology and home-based technology.